top of page

 Details

-Parents will walk away with tools that support both skill-building and relationship-building—so motivation becomes something you cultivate with your child, not something you chase.
+Parents will walk away with tools that support both skill-building and relationship-building—so whether motivated or not, you can support your child in activating, a skill that is needed throughout out life.

 Courtney Edman is the founder of 2tametheshamE, Inc., where she provides coaching, education, and advocacy for neurodivergent children, young adults, and their families.
 She helps parents and caregivers develop strategies, skills, and confidence to support twice-exceptional learners, and produces the See Me Podcast.
 Courtney also delivers trainings, webinars, and guest lectures on giftedness, twice-exceptionality, and neurodiversity-informed approaches to learning.